siddharth786s1/Project-Intelligencia-Scheduler/integration_summary.md

 4. **Analyze Results**:
    Document any issues found during testing and prioritize fixes based on severity.

+## Recent Updates

+### Scheduler Monitoring System Integration

+We have implemented a comprehensive monitoring system for the scheduler service, consisting of:

+1. **SchedulerMonitor Component** (`frontend/src/components/SchedulerMonitor.tsx`)
+   - Real-time display of scheduler system status
+   - Queue metrics visualization (active jobs, queue size, worker count)
+   - System load indicators with color-coded status
+   - Active job cards with progress tracking
+   - Auto-refresh functionality for live updates

+2. **Dashboard Integration** (`frontend/src/pages/Dashboard.tsx`)
+   - Enhanced Dashboard with scheduler monitoring integration
+   - Display of recent schedule generations
+   - System-wide statistics presentation
+   - Responsive layout using modern Material UI v7 patterns

+3. **Documentation** (`docs/scheduler-monitoring.md`)
+   - Detailed explanation of the monitoring system
+   - Component structure and responsibilities
+   - API integration points
+   - Status states and monitoring capabilities
+   - Future enhancement possibilities

+### Benefits of the Monitoring System

+1. **Operational Visibility**
+   - Administrators can see the current state of the scheduler system at a glance
+   - Real-time tracking of job progress and system load

+2. **Resource Management**
+   - Early identification of system bottlenecks
+   - Worker utilization visibility

+3. **Job Management**
+   - Tracking of individual job status and progress
+   - Ability to cancel in-progress jobs when needed

+4. **User Experience**
+   - Clear feedback on submitted job status
+   - Transparency in the scheduling process

+### Technical Implementation

+The monitoring system uses a combination of:
+- React state management for UI updates
+- Polling mechanism for real-time data
+- Color-coded visual indicators for status representation
+- Responsive grid layouts for various screen sizes
+- Integration with the SchedulerService API

+This integration significantly improves the operational capabilities of the system by providing administrators with the tools they need to monitor and manage the scheduling process effectively.

 ## Next Steps

 1. Fix any issues found during testing